Automated testing is a process that imitates user actions and checks the action results.

 You can run the test manager in a thick client or thin client mode.
 You can run a test client in any mode: thin client, thick client, or web client.

-The 1C:Enterprise script includes a set of objects intended for imitating user actions: navigation through applied solutions, running interactive commands, entering data in form fields, reading displayed data, and so on.
+The 1C programming language includes a set of objects intended for imitating user actions: navigation through applied solutions, running interactive commands, entering data in form fields, reading displayed data, and so on.

 The following is a simple test that creates an item and records it to the database.

-You can monitor the automated testing results visually or by comparing them with expected results using 1C:Enterprise script tools.
+You can monitor the automated testing results visually or by comparing them with expected results using 1C programming language tools.

 Since writing long and complex tests is time-consuming, the option to record interactive user actions to an XML file is available.